Remote Viewing

 Why Derivatives Emerged

 Disclaimer: IRVA does not endorse any of the names, methodologies, or practitioners depicted or described on this page.
-This content is provided for informational and educational purposes to document the historical development and current landscape of remote viewing approaches.
-Individual practitioners and schools may operate with varying standards, training philosophies, and ethical frameworks.
+This content is provided for informational and educational purposes documenting the historical development and current landscape of remote viewing approaches.